JordanW94/twitch-cp-bot/README.md

 ## twitch-cp-wheel-of-fortune
-Twitch channel points wheel of fortune
+Twitch channel points wheel of fortune and Song Request

 ## Description
 Using the Winwheel.js and ComfyJS, the wheel is activated by certain channel point redemptions.

+Added functionality for song request too.

 Find information on how to configure the Winwheel.js settings found in config.js here: https://github.com/zarocknz/javascript-winwheel